Complete List of Top Car Insurance Discounts

 Insurers reward clean records and safe habits because good drivers cost them less in claims.
 These discounts range from basic clean-record rewards to high-tech programs that monitor your actual driving.

-Insurers offer special rates for students, seniors, military members and other groups because statistics show these drivers have different risk patterns.
-Here's how your profile can work in your favor:
+Insurers offer special rates for students, seniors, military members and other groups based on different risk patterns.
+Your profile can work in your favor:

 Usage-Based Insurance Programs

-The idea of your car "watching" your driving might feel unsettling, but telematics programs represent the most advanced form of safe driving discounts, using real-time data to potentially lower your rates based on actual driving behavior.
+The idea of your car "watching" your driving might feel unsettling, but telematics programs use real-time data to lower your rates based on actual driving behavior.

 Program